bor0/gidti/manuscript/appendix-b.md

 # Appendix B: IO, Codegen targets, compilation, and FFI

-This section is mostly relevant to programmers that have experience with some of the programming languages: C, JavaScript, C#, PHP, Python.
-Feel free to skip it, as it will only demonstrate how Idris can interact with the outside world (IO) and these programming languages.
+This section is mostly relevant to programmers that have experience with programming languages such as C, Haskell, JavaScript.
+It will demonstrate how Idris can interact with the outside world (IO) and these programming languages.

 In the following examples we will see how we can compile Idris code.
 A given program in Idris can be compiled to a binary executable or a back-end for some other programming language.
 If we decide to compile to a binary executable, then the C back-end will be used by default.